webpack/webpack.js.org/content/guides/development.md

   }
 ```

-Now in your terminal run `run npm server`, it should give you an output similar to this:
+Now in your terminal run `npm run server`, it should give you an output similar to this:

 ``` bash
 Example app listening on port 3000!